-You’ve put in the hard yards and saved enough for a house deposit, maintained a good credit score and signed a stack of paperwork, so what comes next?
+You’ve put in the hard yards and saved enough for a house deposit, maintained a good credit score, and signed a stack of paperwork, so what comes next?

-Buying a home or looking to refinance?
-The table below features home loans with some of the lowest interest rates on the market for owner occupiers.
+If you're in the market for a home loan, the table below features some of the lowest interest rates on the market for owner occupiers.

 Update resultsUpdate

-LenderHome LoanInterest Rate Comparison Rate* Monthly Repayment Repayment type Rate Type Offset Redraw Ongoing Fees Upfront Fees LVR Lump Sum Repayment Additional Repayments Split Loan Option TagsFeaturesLinkCompare
+LenderHome LoanInterest Rate Comparison Rate* Monthly Repayment Repayment type Rate Type Offset Redraw Ongoing Fees Upfront Fees Max LVR Lump Sum Repayment Additional Repayments Split Loan Option TagsFeaturesLinkComparePromoted ProductDisclosure

 6.04% p.a.